Freeman on the land movement

 The freeman on the land movement (sometimes spelled freeman-on-the-land or abbreviated as FOTL), also known as the freemen of the land, the freemen movement, or simply freemen, is a loose group of individuals who adhere to pseudolegal concepts and conspiracy theories implying that they are bound by statute laws only if they consent to those laws.
-They believe that they can therefore declare themselves independent of the government and the rule of law, holding that the only "true" law is their own idiosyncratic interpretation of "common law".
-The name "freeman on the land" describes a person who is literally a "free man" on the land where they live.
-The freeman on the land movement also advocates schemes to avoid taxes which it considers to be illegitimate.

 Freemen on the land are mostly present in Commonwealth countries.
 The movement appeared in Canada in the early 2000s, as an offshoot of the sovereign citizen movement which is more prevalent in the United States.

+The name "freeman on the land" describes a person who is literally a "free man" on the land where they live.
+Movement members believe that they can declare themselves independent of the government and the rule of law, holding that the only "true" law is their own idiosyncratic interpretation of "common law".
+Freemen on the land also advocate schemes to avoid taxes which they consider to be illegitimate.
 In Canada, courts and scholars use the technical phrase "Organised Pseudolegal Commercial Arguments" (OPCA) as an umbrella term for freemen on the land, the precursor "Detaxer" movement, sovereign citizens, their pseudolegal theories and the vexatious litigation based on them.

 Freeman on the land arguments are legally baseless.
 Besides Canada, freemen on the land's pseudolegal claims have been argued in the courts of Australia, the United Kingdom, New Zealand and Ireland but have always been rejected.
-The movement's influence peaked in Canada during the late 2000s and early 2010s: it has since declined significantly.
+The movement's influence peaked in Canada during the late 2000s and early 2010s; it has since declined significantly.